DavidCradock/X/README.md

 - Add padding to vector classes and test speed increase.
 - Add mouse wheel support for CGUITextScroll object.
 - Add physics engine.
-- GUI...
-- GUI: Make each container have their own render target.
-Why?
-It'll make things faster.
-- GUI: Add a scrollable sub container which has a scroll bar if the contents added do not fit.
-- GUI: Implement Listbox
-- GUI: Implement Colour selector
-- GUI: Implement DraggableDock.
-- GUI: Implement DraggableItem.
-- GUI: Implement Menu.
-- GUI: Implement Tab and TabContainer.
-- GUI: Implement Taskbar.
-- GUI: Add ability for the GUITooltip::setAsText() method to allow "\n" multiple lines.

-** Random notes **
-The measurement of force uses the unit known as the Newton after that guy who has a nasty experience with an apple.
-One Newton is the force required to make a one kilogram mass move from rest to a speed of one meter per second.

-Forward slashes for all file names/paths
-All logging has fully qualified namespaces before class names.
-Private implementation of private members and methods.

 - GUI rewrite
-- Rewrite the entire GUI
 - Things to improve...
 - Use texture atlas
 - Add more frame buffer usage to speed up everything